When should my mammograms begin?

 Deciding what’s right for you

 As you discuss screenings with your HCP, take these benefits and harms into account.
-For most people age 40 to 74, the leading organizations feel that that benefits of regular screening tend to outweigh the harms.
+For most people age 40 to 74, the leading organizations feel that benefits of regular screening tend to outweigh the harms.
 Your HCP can help you determine the frequency at which you should be screened.

 Ultimately, choosing when to initiate regular mammograms is up to each person.
 Mammography guidelines serve as excellent references, and should be important factors in the decision, along with your individual risk, personal preferences, and the advice of your HCP.